© Crown copyright 2020

 You can only get Universal Credit childcare costs if you, or both you and your partner:

-- are in paid work, or have accepted an offer of paid work
+- are in paid work, or have accepted an offer of paid work (it does not matter how many hours you or your partner work)

 - pay for childcare for the relevant child or young person